claritylab/lucida/lucida/speechrecognition/kaldi_asr/README.md

 ```
 kaldi/
+server/
 test/
 ```

 - `kaldi/`: Contains the actual Kaldi package and scripts, with some modifications
+- `server/`: Contains the main program that listens to requests
 - `test/`: Contains a Kaldi testing client
-- Current directory: Contains the main program of the Kaldi server

 ## Build